bclins/bclins.github.io/spring26/math121/notes.md

 2. **Normality.** The sampling distribution for $\bar{x}$ should be normal.
 This tends to be true if the sample size is big.
 Here is a quick rule of thumb:

     * **Large samples** If $N \ge 30$, then the normality assumption is probably reasonable as long as the data isn't extremely skewed or has large outliers.
-    * **Small samples** If $N < 30$, then even a little skew or outliers could mess up the p-values or confidence levels you get from the t-distribution formulas.
+    * **Small samples** If $N < 30$, then skew or outliers could mess up the p-values or confidence levels you get from the t-distribution formulas.

 <!--